adriantoman/PoweredByHelper/README.md

     * first_name - user first name
     * last_name - user last name
     * password - user password.
 In case when password is not specified, PWH will generate random password for the user.
-    * super_admin (0/1) - sets if user is super admin.
+    * admin (0/1) - sets if user is super admin.
 Super admin user will be invited to all project maintained by PWH tool.
 Please use wisely.
+    * sso_provider (optional) - set SSO Provider for each user

 * project_synchronization - user-project mapping section
   * **source** (required) -  path to user-project mapping CSV file
   * notification_message - this message will be part of the Gooddata user invite, which will be send to user after successful invitation to project.